lowRISC/opentitan/doc/guides/getting_started/src/setup_fpga.md

 Note that the `reset_config` command may need to be adjusted for the particular JTAG adapter in use.
 TRSTn is available on the 20-pin ARM JTAG header only.
-Use `srst_only` if the adapter only supports SRSTn.

 See the [install instructions](./install_openocd.md) for guidance on installing OpenOCD.